|

 When will we see cantaloupe spoons connected to artificial intelligence?

-For those who are already fed up with seeing AI spreading through all their work software like the bubonic plague in the Middle Ages... buckle up, this is only the beginning (they have to get a return on their investment 🤫).
+For those of you who are already fed up with seeing AI spread through all your work software like the Black Death in the Middle Ages… brace yourselves—this is only the beginning (they’ve got to get a return on all that investment, after all 🤫).

-Email, search engines, QuickBooks, Canva, Word (why does Copilot want to help me copy and paste? 🤔), and so on: AI is now everywhere... for better and sometimes... for nothing!
+Emails, search engines, QuickBooks, Canva, Word (why does Copilot keep trying to help me copy and paste? 🤔), and so on: AI is everywhere now… for better or, sometimes… for nothing!

 That said, we believe that 2026 will be a pivotal year in terms of relevance and effectiveness.
-In recent years, AI, still in its "beta" stage, has been rapidly introduced everywhere as a new toy, with mixed results and sometimes questionable usefulness.
+In recent years, AI—still in its “beta” stage—has been rapidly adopted across the board, much like a new toy, with mixed results and, at times, questionable utility.
 It was a race!

 Today, AI is more mature and better understood.
-Tools will become more refined, more targeted, and more powerful, because users have become more demanding.
-We will no longer be impressed by images of six-fingered characters.
+Tools will become more sophisticated, more targeted, and more effective, because users have become more discerning.
+We will no longer be impressed by images of characters with six fingers.

-Technologies will now have to align with real needs, simply because no one uses useless or non-functional tools for long.
+From now on, technology will have to align with real needs, simply because no one sticks with useless or non-functional tools for long.
 But rest assured: some companies will still try to connect your cantaloupe spoon to Wi-Fi.

-"I suggest you go see Denis Villeneuve's latest film."
+“I suggest you go see Denis Villeneuve’s latest movie.”

-"I bought your ticket, invited your friends, and just debited $400 from your account! 😁"
+“I bought your ticket, invited your friends, and $400 has just been debited from your account! 😁”

-In 2026, you will hear more and more about agentic AI.
-Agency is the ability to take action.
-We learn something new every day!
-So an "agent" type AI will be able to make decisions and act.
+In 2026, you’ll be hearing more and more about agent-based AI.
+Agency refers to the ability to take action.
+We’re all learning something new every day!
+So an “agent-based” AI will be capable of making decisions and taking action.

-Organizations are now looking to go beyond simply being supported by AI and instead enable it to automate certain actions.
-For example, the difference between saying, "Chat, can you write an email to wish customers a happy new year?" and emails that have already been sent, without even having to think about it, with the added bonus of personalized reminders to customers.
+Organizations are now seeking not only to leverage AI but also to enable it to automate certain tasks.
+For example, consider the difference between asking, “Chat, can you draft an email to wish our customers a Happy New Year?” and having emails sent out automatically—without even having to think about it—complete with personalized reminders for customers.

-For now, it is mainly the big players who are using these types of systems, but considering their potential, it is a safe bet that they will quickly find their way into our workplaces.
+For now, it’s mainly the big players who are using these kinds of systems, but given their potential, it’s a safe bet that they’ll soon make their way into our workplaces.

-It will be up to us to see how we can keep our relationships as human as possible.
+It will be up to us to figure out how to keep our relationships as human as possible.

 “ChatGPT, I’m not doing well 😭”